webix-hub/docs/data/desktop/chart_integration.md

 });
 ~~~

-- Full list of a **Justgage gauge object properties** can be found on their site.
+- Full list of a **JustGage gauge object properties** can be found on their site.

-##Raphael Charts
+##Rapha&euml;l Charts

-Raphael JS lib offers a number of visualization tools that help working with with vector graphics on the web.
+Rapha&euml;l JS library offers a number of visualization tools that help working with with vector graphics on the web.

 For instance, its dot chart encodes data in the area of circles placed on the coordinate system.